ironunicorn/acorn-trail/README.md

 ### Bonus Features (TBD)
 - [x] SquirrelShow page with all authored trails
-- [ ] Process trail and trail coordinates creation in one transaction (maybe even acorn stashes)
+- [x] Process trail, trail coordinates, and acorn stash creation in one transaction
 - [ ] Caching
 - [ ] Create trails with gpx files
 - [ ] Automatically place acorn stash on map based on image timestamp and gpx time